BoscoDomingo/SpotifyMatcher/README.md

 You can also copy your profile link and just take the stuff after `/user` but before the `?`

 ### Playlist id

-We recommend you don't actually use a playlist id and rather leave it blank so the program creates one for you automatically, but if you insist, simply open the playlist, click the 3 dots > Share > Copy Spotify URI.
+I recommend you don't actually use a playlist id and rather leave it blank so the program creates one for you automatically, but if you insist, simply open the playlist, click the 3 dots > Share > Copy Spotify URI.
 As with the username, remove the `spotify:playlist:`.

 Alternatively, you can simply copy the playlist link and just take the final string of numbers and letters.
 Same thing.